The Applicability and Calculation of Gratuity in India

 Gratuity is a lump sum that a company pays when an employee leaves an organization, and is one of the many retirement benefits offered by a company to an employee.

-In India, the basic requirements for gratuity are set out under the Payment of Gratuity Act 1971.
+In India, gratuity rules and requirements are set out under the Payment of Gratuity Act, 1972.
 An employer may also choose to pay gratuity outside of that which is required by this Act.

-In this article, we discuss gratuity in terms of:
+In this article, we discuss India’s gratuity rules in terms of:

 - Tax exemption;